astrotime/timenomad_app/collections/_posts/2018-12-22-saturn-pluto-conjunction-year-2019.md

 Throughout the Reagan recession, the financial industry took a big hit and the FDIC spent in excess of $5 billion bailing out failed banks that were deemed “too big to fail”.

 The prime interest rate skyrocketed to 21.5% in June 1982.
-For comparison, as of December 2018, the rate is 2.25% – 2.50%.
+For comparison, as of December 2018, the rate is 5.5% in the United States.

 The peak of the recession happened during November – December 1982 — notice that it also neatly overlaps with exact Saturn-Pluto conjunction on November 8, 1982.
 The unemployment rate reached 10.8% which was the highest rate since 1930s and the Great Depression.